RobinChen121/robinchen121.github.io-12/research.md

 energy management contract service.
 In J. Wang, M. Kosaka & K. Xing (Eds.), Manufacturing servitization in the asia-pacifc (pp. 251–286).
 Singapore: Springer.

 * Zhen Chen.
-[Solution manual](https://robinchen121.github.io/manual-introduction-to-linear-optimization) to the book *Introduction to Linear Optimization* ( Dimitris Bertsimas and John N. Tsitsiklis, Athena Scientific, 1997) (Most of the solutions are collected from the internet and some are given by me)
+[Solution manual](https://robinchen121.github.io/manual-introduction-to-linear-optimization) to the book *Introduction to Linear Optimization* (Dimitris Bertsimas and John N. Tsitsiklis, Athena Scientific, 1997).
+(Most of the solutions are collected from the internet and some are given by me)

 ### Projects